Create a User-Defined Function with Confluent Cloud for Apache Flink¶

-A user defined function (UDF) extends the capabilities of Confluent Cloud for Apache Flink®️ and enables you to implement custom logic beyond what is supported by SQL.
-For example, you can implement functions like encoding/decoding a string, performing geospatial calculations, encrypting/decrypting fields, or reusing an existing library or code from a third-party supplier.
+A user-defined function (UDF) extends the capabilities of Confluent Cloud for Apache Flink® and enables you to implement custom logic beyond what is supported by SQL.
+For example, you can implement functions like encoding and decoding a string, performing geospatial calculations, encrypting and decrypting fields, or reusing an existing library or code from a third-party supplier.

 Confluent Cloud for Apache Flink supports UDFs written in Java.
-Package your custom function and its dependencies into a jar file and upload it to Confluent Cloud.
-Register the function in a Flink database by using the CREATE FUNCTION statement, and invoke your UDF in Flink SQL.
+Package your custom function and its dependencies into a JAR file and upload it as an artifact to Confluent Cloud.
+Register the function in a Flink database by using the CREATE FUNCTION statement, and invoke your UDF in Flink SQL or the Table API.
 Confluent Cloud provides the infrastructure to run your code.

-The following steps show how to implement a simple UDF, upload it to Confluent Cloud, and use it in a Flink SQL statement.
+The following steps show how to implement a simple user-defined scalar function, upload it to Confluent Cloud, and use it in a Flink SQL statement.

 - Step 1: Build the uber jar